Coronavirus: India fast-tracks COVID vaccines with emergency approval in EU, UK, US, Japan | DW | 13.04.2021

-India has given the greenlight to fast-track emergency approvals for foreign-produced COVID-19 vaccines as infections surge.
+India has given the green light to fast-track emergency approvals for foreign-approved COVID-19 vaccines as infections surge.
+It could pave the way for imports of Pfizer, Johnson & Johnson, Novavax and Moderna shots.

-India announced on Tuesday it would fast-track emergency approvals for foreign-produced COVID-19 vaccines that have been granted emergency authorization in other countries, as infections surge.
+India announced on Tuesday it would fast-track emergency approvals for COVID-19 vaccines that have been granted emergency authorization in other countries.

-Vaccines authorized by the World Health Organization or authorities in the United States, Europe, the United Kingdom and Japan "may be granted emergency use approval in India, mandating the requirement of post-approval parallel bridging clinical trial", the health ministry said in a statement.
+Vaccines authorized by the World Health Organization or authorities in the United States, the European Union, the United Kingdom and Japan "may be granted emergency use approval in India, mandating the requirement of post-approval parallel bridging clinical trial," the health ministry said in a statement.

 "The first 100 beneficiaries of such foreign vaccines shall be assessed for seven days for safety outcomes before it is rolled out for further immunisation programme within the country," it added.